-Applicants must complete and submit an application for the MS in Finance program through the Apply Yourself system.
+Applicants must complete and submit an online application for the MS in Finance program.
 The system allows applicants to save their work and return to it at any time.
-Supporting materials and the application fee can also be submitted through the online application system.
+Supporting materials and the application fee are submitted through the online application system.

-- A guest profile and password are required to start the online application.
+- An account and password are required to start the online application.

 - Read the instructions below carefully before completing your application.

 Completion of at least one-semester college level calculus course with a grade "C" or better is required at the time of application.
 The calculus course must be at the level of Calculus I or higher.
-Upload a course description or syllabus in the first upload on the "Finance" section of the application for the course that satisfies this requirement.
+Upload a course description or syllabus in the first upload on the "Carlson MS Programs requirements" page of the application for the course that satisfies this requirement.

 Applicants who have not yet completed a calculus course should not submit an application to the program until they have completed the course and received a final grade.

 Completion of at least one-semester college level statistics course is required at the time of application.
-If the course on your academic transcript does not include the word "statistics" in the course name, please upload a course description or syllabus on the "Finance" section of the application for the course that satisfies this requirement.
+If the course on your academic transcript does not include the word "statistics" in the course name, please upload a course description or syllabus on the "Carlson MS Programs requirements" page of the application for the course that satisfies this requirement.

 Applicants who have not yet completed a statistics course should not submit an application to the program until they have completed the course and received a final grade.

 For consideration for admission, please submit a personal statement (750 words, approximately 2 pages max) answering the following three questions: